Shreyyyyy/python_lab_assignment/README.md

 # python_lab_assignment

-## Its a Python file, open directly in vs code to run
+### It's a Python file, open directly in "VS code" to run.